Limburg-Hohenlimburg: Two houses of Limburg

-The house of Limburg since then was divided in the house Counts of Limburg-Hohenlimburg, later on the house of Limburg Hohenlimburg and Lordship of Broich and the house of Limburg-Styrum, which still exists today.
+Other grandsons, Diederik II lord of Stirum and brother Frederik canon in Cologne, were not short of anything.
+Were, not hear of the line but as descendants, richly endowed with allodial estates, Stirum castle and associated lordship.
+Granddaughter Mechteld of Limburg Stirum married to Lord Egbert I of Almelo.
+There was no straight fief and primogeniture, but a well-considered balance between the then legitimate inheritance rights of his three grandsons and two granddaughters.
+The house of Limburg since then was divided in the house Counts of Limburg-Hohenlimburg, later on the house of Limburg Hohenlimburg and Lordship of Broich and the house of Limburg-Styrum, still exists today.
 Limburg-Hohenlimburg passed to the Daun-Falkenstein in 1511, then Neuenahr-Alpen in 1542.
 Limburg-Hohenlimburg became a possession of the counts of Bentheim at the end of the 16th century, who kept it until it was mediatized to the Grand Duchy of Berg in 1808.
-The count of Bentheim still owns the fortress of Hohenlimburg.
+The prince of Bentheim-Tecklenburg still owns the fortress of Hohenlimburg.